sipathak/sipathak.Github.io/index.md

 ---
 #### [Door Dash Market Growth Analysis](https://www.linkedin.com/pulse/doordash-market-growth-analysis-simran-pathak/?trackingId=%2FdoKdFgRQ4K5SZovtwLvTA%3D%3D)
 <img src="images/Red Simple 3D Food Delivery Order Instagram Post.png?raw=true"/>
-For this project, I explored what a good analytics PowerPoint presentation should entail.
-It talks about main talking points, how to tie data to the business value, and much more.
+For this project, I used Excel to analyze DoorDash data to see which marketing campaign was the most succesfull.
+Also providing recommendations aboout how they can improve their marketing which can increase their users and profits.

 ---
 #### [Unearthing Insights: Python Data Analysis in the Mining Industry](https://www.linkedin.com/pulse/unearthing-insights-python-data-analysis-mining-industry-pathak/?trackingId=qwms2tAMQGetAjVRH%2B637g%3D%3D)